kangkyu/lightspark-ruby/README.md

 # Lightspark

-API client for Lightspark GraphQL API.

 Welcome to the new gem!
-This is currently under development
+This gem is under development for using Lightspark API with Ruby.

 ## Installation